Performance Improvement at Harbor-UCLA

 At Harbor-UCLA, we have a long tradition of commitment to providing the highest quality of care for the insured as well as the underserved.

-Our Mission is to put patients first and provide exceptional patient-centered care with the compassion and respect we would want for our loved ones, regardless of the ability to pay.
+We invite you to explore this website to learn more about Lean and how by working together we can meet our mission to “put patients first and provide exceptional patient-centered care with the compassion and respect we would want for our loved ones, regardless of the ability to pay”.

 Harbor-UCLA’s True North

 To learn more about True North, please go to Harbor Intranet homepage.

 Oscar-nominated director Kief Davidson visits the busy eye clinic at Harbor-UCLA hospital, where patients were going blind waiting for medical services.
 He takes a look at the results of the hospital’s partnership with Toyota, quite literally through the failing eyes of Liseth, a diabetic patient hoping for a positive outcome.